patillacode/ppieces/README.md

 ### Usage

-1. Run the `ppieces` script.
-2. Follow the interactive prompts to configure your new project.
-3. Start coding!

 `ppieces` can be used in an interactive mode (by default) or with command-line options for scripting:

 Interactive mode will ask you a series of questions to configure your new project.